 - 1. The President shall assume all functions of the State Government and conduct its administration through the Governor or administrator who may, or may not, be assisted with some advisors. - 2.
 As the state legislature shall be out of work on account of being dissolved or kept in a state of suspended animation, the Parliament shall have the power to make laws or pass budget for that state.
-It should be noted here that the law made by the Parliament for such a state during this period shall remain in force unless withdrawn by it earlier, but cease to operate beyond a period of six months at the most after the revocation of the emergency.
-A State law already in force shall be treated as 'suspended' during the period of emergency to the extent it is repugnant to the law made by the Parliament. - 3.
-In case the Lok Sabha is not in session, the President may issue an order authorizing the expenditure out of the Consolidated Fund of that State subject to the eventual sanction of the Parliament. - 4.
+It should be noted here that the law made by the Parliament for such a state during this period shall remain in force unless withdrawn by it earlier, but cease to operate beyond a period of six months at the most after the revocation of the emergency. - 3.
+In case the Lok Sabha is not in sesion, the President may issue an order authorizing the expenditure out of the Consolidated Fund of that state subject to the eventual sanction of the Parliament. - 4.
 The President may make any necessary or incidental or consequential changes in the provisions of the Constitution relating to the state authority so as to give desirable effect to the objects of the proclamation.
-The President either on his/her own initiative or on the resolution of the Parliament may confer powers or impose duties upon the Union, its officers and authorities. - 5.
-This type of emergency does not entitle the President to curtail or take away the powers of the High Court.
+The President eithter on his/ her own initiative or on the resolution of the Parliament may confer powers or impose duties upon the Union, its officers and authorities. - 5.
+This type of emergency does and entitle the President ot curtail or take away the powers of the High Court.

 Emergency under Article 356 was first imposed in 1951 in the state of Punjab.
 In 1959, Kerala was put under the President's Rule.
 There have been many cases of proclamation of state emergencies over the years like in Orissa in 1961, Haryana in 1967, U.P. in 1970, Tamil Nadu in 1976, nine states in India in 1977, Pondicherry in 1978 and so on.
-In fact emergency under Art 356 has been imposed in various states for one reason or the other for more than hundred times.
 However, after 1995 the use of this provision has rarely been made.